Sh1n0suk3/Research-Specialist/README.md

 ### 9. Contact Information:
 If you have any questions about these Terms of Service, please reach out to the Research Specialist team via email at bmk77778888@gmail.com.

+# Privacy Policy for Research Specialist

+## This privacy policy explains how Research Specialist collects, uses, and safeguards the information of Discord users when they interact with our bot.

+### Information We Collect:

+1. User IDs: Research Specialist collects User IDs to provide personalized experiences.
+Your ID is used to track your use of the bot and manage the services offered to you.
+2. Server IDs: Research Specialist collects Server IDs to manage services offered to the server.
+The server ID helps us maintain the performance of the bot in every server where it is installed.

+### We do not collect:

+1. Personal information.
+Any information that could identify you outside of Discord is not required, and therefore not stored.

+### Use of Information

+We use your information to provide, improve, and secure the bot's services.
+We also use it to track server-specific settings and ensure appropriate feature offerings.

+### Disclosure of Your Information

+Since your privacy is our utmost priority, we do not make your data available to any third-party service providers.
+We only use your data for the functioning and betterment of Research Specialist.

+### Security of Your Information

+We store your information on secure servers and use encryption and secure protocols to prevent unauthorized access of your data.

+### Changes to This Privacy Policy

+From time to time, we may review this policy and any changes will be communicated on our main bot communication channel in Discord.

+### Contact Information

+Have any questions or concerns?
+Please get in touch with the Research Specialist team via email at bmk77778888@gmail.com.